 In my previous example I specifically did not include the browser as a possible application without a server.
 This example is even less probable.
 You can have a web application that runs only on your local computer, and many developers do while they are developing a site, however it will not be accessible to anyone else.
 If there is no means of accessing your website by anyone else but you, there will be no point to build your application as a site.
 You can serve the site from your own computer and open it up for access to the world, but in this case your own computer becomes the remote host; server.

 The database is a simple repository for your data.
 In an example of user logins it stores user names, emails, passwords (hopefully encrypted), and other user data that the application will need to retrieve and use throughout its lifetime.
 There are many configurations for databases.
 A common ideology in databases is the idea of relational databases.
 Relational databases organize data into tables with columns and rows, each row having a unique key.
 Rows in one table can be link to rows in another table.
 For example, we can store usernames, passwords and emails in one table called “Members” and more details about each user like address, occupation, user’s website address in another table called “Member_Details” associating the records by a common row ID.

 Databases can be stored on the same server as the server/back-end component of your application, however, this practice is not secure and should not be used beyond a simple proof-of-concept for your idea.
 Read more in Basic Server Security Concepts

 Application architectures get much more complicated starting with this simple concept.
-We can have load balanced servers which are employed to distribute a bigger load between them, CDN networks which work to serve users pages faster depending on their geographical locations, caching layers between all three front-end, back-end, database, CMS systems, firewalls and many many more.
+We can have load balanced servers which are employed to distribute a the load between them, CDN networks which work to serve pages faster depending on the user’s geographical locations, caching layers between all three front-end, back-end, database, CMS systems, firewalls and many many more.
 For the sake of simplicity, we won’t go into these as they are all very specific to particular type of projects and would be better addressed as the need comes.